 The wooly husky coat type is still a double layer working dog coat.
 The inner layer is still soft, plush and insulating as all spitz-type polar dog coats have evolved to be.
 The outer layer is still water resistant with longer guard hairs.
 They are designed to protect the dog’s body and skin from cold, damp, abrasion and other threats.
 But the coat length is longer than a true medium length coat would be.

 The wooly husky coat is also typically thicker and more full in appearance and the dog will usually have a plumed tail.
 Most importantly to be a true wooly husky coat, the adult coat will grow in to have extra feathering around the ears, face and legs.
 But even two puppies that both have wool coats may look somewhat different from each other because of how three specific canine genes interact (more about this in the next sections).

 The full canine genome was first sequenced in 2005.
 While that sounds like it happened a while ago, researchers still have a ton to learn about how dog genes interact with each other as well as what each gene’s specific job description(s) may be.
 This is part of why the wooly coat even exists.

 The primary gene that controls for the wooly coat type is a recessive gene called the long coat gene, which means that both parent dogs must contribute this gene before a puppy will grow up to have this coat type.

-And even though a husky with a wool coat is considered a show ring fault, the wooly Husky has become a popular choice for people seeking a pet husky.
+And even though a husky with a wool coat is considered a show ring fault, this type has become a popular choice for people seeking a pet.
 For this reason, increasing numbers of husky dog breeders will breed specifically for the wool coat type.

 Wooly Husky Coat Colors